Your browser is unsupported

 • What is the state of the consumer?

-• Are there any signs that credit quality is deteriorating?
+• Are there signs of credit quality deterioration?

 AI